Modernizing regulatory practices will ensure Canada provides Canadians with the best of what health discovery and research offers.

 Tommorrow Can’t Wait

 Canada’s healthcare systems have an opportunity to evolve and enable forthcoming innovations in cancer care.
 Canada’s response to the pandemic has demonstrated that it is possible to work together to implement solutions to big problems with speed and agility.

 Many breakthrough cancer therapies have received timely approval by Canada’s regulatory agency and health technology agencies over the past ten years.

 Scientific advancements have significantly improved patient outcomes thanks to discoveries that target cancer at the cellular genetic level.
 Innovation in cancer care is well mobilized, with many new discoveries on the horizon.
 Learn more.

-Innovative biotechnology companies developing advanced therapies face challenges in getting their products to Canadian patients.
+Biotechnology companies developing advanced therapies face challenges in getting their products to Canadian patients.
 Restricted market access and slow adoption of new technologies has serious implications for Canadians.
-BIOTECanada is working with Federal Provincial and Territorial review bodies such as the Common Drug Review (CDR) to create a better environment for the adoption of breakthrough therapies and greater recognition of the value of innovation.
+BIOTECanada is working with Health Canada, Federal Provincial and Territorial governments and Health Technology Assessment Agencies to create a better environment for the adoption of breakthrough therapies and greater recognition of the value of innovation.